iloabachie/ConsolePrint/README.md

 ```
 2. This module permits differnt colourful print animations to be output to file.
 The format argument takes an ANSI escape sequences as a string.
 You may also modify other arguments as desired.<br>
-To view a full list of all the ANSI escape sequences and confirm if your terminal can display the output, import the package and run the code below:
+To view a full list of all the ANSI escape sequences in the 256-color mode and confirm if your terminal can display the output, import the package and run the code below:

 ```python
 import ConsolePrint